What Is Crochet?

 Crochet is low-tech, requiring only human hands, human creativity and a few simple materials.
 Crochet does not require electricity, batteries, or machines.
 It’s portable and versatile.

-Projects That Can Be Crocheted
+Types of Projects That Can Be Crocheted

 Popular crochet projects include blankets, bedspreads, hats, scarves, sweaters, shawls, clothing, baby items, headbands, slippers, mittens, gloves, bags, purses, appliqués, rugs, coasters, placemats, dishcloths, washcloths, potholders, linens, gadget cozies, and stuffed toys.

 Crafters often use crochet to create components for other sorts of projects — for example, knitters and quilters often use crocheted edgings to finish off knitted or quilted projects.
 Home sewers enjoy using crocheted edgings on placemats, napkins, pillowcases, and clothing.